 Well, if it was good enough for a Charlie's Angel...

-Nothing takes you back to times past more instantly than a smell, does it?
+Nothing takes you right back to years gone by like a smell, does it?
 My first perfume experience was a range of colognes made by Rimmel in the 1960s; I remember there being lily of the valley and muguet, but I couldn't find any pictures of them.
 I have to thank Alex Johnson, @oxfordnovelist on Twitter, for reminding me of my next attempt at smelling like a glamorous grown up lady - Aqua Manda by Goya, which I believe is being re-launched...

-Didn't it smell like oranges?
-It reminds me of the time I got a sachet of fake tan free in a magazine.
+Just the sight of the bottle reminds me of one night, around that time, when I got a sachet of fake tan free in a magazine.
 I was about 15.
 I put it all over my face before going out to some disco, and thought, hmm, I don't look any different, so I slapped the whole lot on.
 I didn't know that it took several hours to show....
 I looked at my face in the mirror at about 9.30 that evening, and, I kid you not, it was as orange as the orange on the Aqua Manda bottle!
-Thank goodness it was dark, but I don't think I pulled that night!
+Thank goodness it was dark!

 In 1975, of course, there was Charlie..... to my great disappointment, when they re-launched it a few years ago it didn't smell the same :(